Thanksgiving Front Door Decorating

-It feels like between Halloween and Christmas, we skip over Thanksgiving decorating.
-The nice thing about front door decorating is that it gives you the opportunity to celebrate a season, event or holiday without hours of work.
-Today, let’s put Thanksgiving back where it belongs-front and center, on a front door.
+It feels like, between Halloween and Christmas, we skip over Thanksgiving decorating as fall color transitions to holiday cheer.
+The nice thing about front door decorating is that it gives you the opportunity to celebrate a season, event, or holiday without hours of work.
+Today, let’s put Turkey Day back where it belongs – front and center – on a front door.

 Do you have a narrow entrance?
 A smaller door and limited space doesn’t mean you have to sacrifice style!
 You can still make a big statement.
 Uses these decorating tricks to maximize your door’s potential.

 - Use garland and wreaths around the door.
 This frames the door and makes it the centerpiece.
 It also maximizes the space you have above and on the sides of the door.

 - Stagger décor out along the sidewalk and porch.
 This elongates and expands your entrance creating the illusion of space.

 Smaller items tend to get lost in the great outdoors.
 But you can still use them for decorating.
 In fact, a variety of sizes is recommended for more depth and dimension.

 - More is better.
 This is a classic “go big or go home” moment.
 Cluster a vignette on one side for a focal point.

 - Elevate the small items.
 A table, barrel or crates is great.
 Try to get them closer to eye level.